How to keep your pets safe and calm on Bonfire Night

-Here’s our essential guide on how to keep your pets calm and happy during Bonfire Night and firework displays.
-Much of this advice also applies during loud thunder storms.
+Here’s our essential guide on how to help your pets stay calm and happy during Bonfire Night and firework displays.
+Much of this advice also applies during storms.

 Why do animals get scared by fireworks?